You can also write a letter of appeal and send it to -

 For a timetable or more information about the appeal process visit the PATROL website (link opens in a new window)

-Appealing once a notice to owner (NTO) is received
+Appealing when a notice to owner (NTO) is received

 If a penalty charge notice has not been paid within 28 days of issue, a notice to owner (NTO) is posted to the registered owner of the vehicle.
 This is a legal document and is a requirement of the legislation under which parking enforcement operates.